Health, Safety and Wellbeing Policy

 The University is determined to support a culture that recognises that (almost!) anything is possible when it is managed properly.

-• Policy Statement which sets out the University’s commitment to health and safety
+- Policy Statement: which sets out the University’s commitment to health, safety and wellbeing.

-• Itemised responsibilities aligned to roles in the University line management system.
-The responsibilities themselves cannot be delegated; however, the management for carrying out these responsibilities can be delegated to other staff
+- Responsibilities aligned to roles in the University line management system.
+The responsibilities themselves cannot be delegated, however the management for carrying out these responsibilities can be delegated to other staff.

-• Documented Standards which set out what must be achieved by all faculties and services for each health and safety topic.
-Sometimes a Standard specifies a Procedure, Table, Form or level of training – if this is the case, it must be followed.
+Documented Standards which set out what must be achieved by all faculties and services for each health and safety topic.
+Sometimes a Standard specifies a procedure, table, form or level of training – if this is the case, it must be followed.
+Each Standard forms part of the Health and Safety Protocols which are produced by specialist teams within Wellbeing, Safety and Health, and technical experts, as authorised by Council.
+The Standards follow a comprehensive consultation process (including participation) and the approved versions can be found on the Wellbeing, Safety and Health intranet pages.

-This Policy and the Health and Safety Protocols reflect the Universities Safety and Health Association (USHA) document ‘Leadership and Management of Health and Safety in Higher Education Institutions’.
+This Policy and the Health and Safety Protocols reflect the requirements set out in the Universities Safety and Health Association (USHA) document ‘Leadership and Management of Health and Safety in Higher Education Institutions’.